markusos/llmania/README.md

 A Python project to test what happens when you let an AI Agent write a roguelike game from scratch.

+This repo is used to test out the capabilities of [Jules](https://jules.google/) an AI agent from Google, and to see how well it can write a game from scratch.
+The game is a simple roguelike game, where the player can move around a map, pick up items, and fight monsters.

 ## Setup

 1. **Install uv**: If you don't have `uv` installed, follow the official installation instructions at [https://docs.astral.sh/uv/getting-started/installation/](https://docs.astral.sh/uv/getting-started/installation/).
 These instructions cover various platforms and methods.